 Such companies are practitioners of Corporate Social Responsibility (CSR), a doctrine holding that business must answer to “stakeholders” affected by company decisions.
-An enterprise, in this view, should promote the general welfare and not just create value.
-Leading businessmen such as BlackRock Inc. CEO and chairman Laurence Fink not only are championing this doctrine but are pressuring other companies into adopting it.
+An enterprise, in this view, should promote the general welfare and not just create value for shareholders.
+Leading businessmen such as BlackRock Inc. CEO and chairman Laurence Fink not only are championing this doctrine, but are using their leverage to pressure other companies into adopting it.

-As corporate political activism is becoming de rigeur, a new classification has come about for smart progressive consumers everywhere: the B Corporation.
-This certification, issued by B Lab, a global nonprofit organization, requires that a company achieve a minimum score for “social and environmental performance” and integrate stakeholder concerns into governing documents.
-At present, there are more than 2,000 such companies worldwide.
+As corporate political activism is becoming de rigeur, a new classification has come about for smart companies and consumers everywhere: the B Corporation.
+This certification, issued by B Lab, a Berwyn, Pa.-based nonprofit organization, requires that a company achieve a minimum score for “social and environmental performance” and integrate stakeholder concerns into governing documents.
+At present, there are more than 1,500 such companies worldwide.
 To acquire such status, companies can rely on Conscious Company, a self-described “magazine for business leaders, entrepreneurs, and the next generation of professionals looking for meaning and mission in their work,” that relies upon a “community of forward-thinking, influential changemakers to help us co-create the content.”